aaronguostudio/learning/ios/udemy/bootcamp/se18-todoey-app/README.md

 # Dress up
 - add pod
-  - pod 'SwipeCellKit', :git => 'https://github.com/SwipeCellKit/SwipeCellKit.git', :branch => 'swift_4.2'
+  - pod 'SwipeCellKit', '2.5.4'
+- create a new controller
 - add delete method as documentation mentioned
 - add delete icon
 - make Content View inherits from SwipTableViewCell and module as SwipeCellKit